Aliases for NCF4 Gene

 GeneCards Summary for NCF4 Gene

 NCF4 (Neutrophil Cytosolic Factor 4) is a Protein Coding gene.
 Diseases associated with NCF4 include Granulomatous Disease, Chronic, Autosomal Recessive, Cytochrome B-Positive, Type Iii and Chronic Granulomatous Disease.
-Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Toxoplasmosis.
-GO annotations related to this gene include protein dimerization activity and phosphatidylinositol-3-phosphate binding.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include protein dimerization activity and phosphatidylinositol-3-phosphate binding.

 UniProtKB/Swiss-Prot for NCF4 Gene

 Component of the NADPH-oxidase, a multicomponent enzyme system responsible for the oxidative burst in which electrons are transported from NADPH to molecular oxygen, generating reactive oxidant intermediates.
 It may be important for the assembly and/or activation of the NADPH-oxidase complex.